Nausea After Running? 5 Potential Causes + Solutions

 #3: Hydration Issues

-Interestingly, both dehydration as well as drinking too much water or sports drink while running can cause nausea after your workout.
+Interestingly, both dehydration and drinking too much water or sports drinks with electrolytes while running can cause queasiness after a workout.

 Finding the optimal fluid balance and rate of fluid ingestion during running usually takes some experimentation.

-Although it is typically recommended to drink about 4-6 ounces of water every 15 to 20 minutes, depending on your body size, workout intensity, duration, sweat rate, and the climate or temperature, your own fluid tolerance during running may vary.
+Although drinking about 4-6 ounces of water is typically recommended every 15 to 20 minutes, depending on your body size, workout intensity, duration, sweat rate, and the climate or temperature, your own fluid tolerance during running may vary.

 Additionally, most runners do best by sipping water or sports drinks during their runs rather than trying to have all 4 ounces in one bolus every 15 minutes.

-However, dehydration can also cause nausea after running, so it’s important to ensure that you drink enough fluid during your workouts.
+However, dehydration can also cause nausea after running, so drinking enough fluid during your workouts is important.

 A person holding their stomach.